atetz/atetz.github.io/_src/posts/mra-beeline.md

   </footer>
 </blockquote>

 __Waypoints only import mode?
-I didn't see that option at all!__ But surely my gpx had waypoints?
+I didn't see that option at all!__ But surely my GPX had waypoints?
 During the creation of my route I added 30 or so...

 You might be thinking: _Why aren't you using the Beeline app anyway?_ While the Beeline app comes with a route creation functionality, I find the feature set of MyRouteApp superior.
 I want to skip dirt roads, maximize twisty roads, maximize elevation, toggle different points of interest along the way like petrol stations etc.

-Carrying on with my problem, I created a small test route in the Beeline app and exported a gpx file.
-Since the gpx file is actually a xml file, I shouldn't have any trouble figuring out what the differences are.
+Carrying on with my problem, I created a small test route in the Beeline app and exported a GPX file.
+Since the GPX file is actually a XML file, I shouldn't have any trouble figuring out what the differences are.

-This is a snippet of the Beeline gpx export without the xml declaration and namespaces:
+This is a snippet of the Beeline GPX export without the XML declaration and namespaces:
 ```
 .....
 <!-- The route waypoints -->